wvteijlingen/Spine/README.md

 Spine
 =====
-Spine is an Swift framework for consuming a JSON API that adheres to the jsonapi.org spec.
+Spine is a Swift library for working with JSON:API APIs.
+It supports mapping to custom model classes, fetching, advanced querying, linking and persisting

 Installation
 ============